ddtam/atac-pipe/docs/SOP.md

 └── summary_report.html
 ```

-The expected output report resulting from successfully running the included test data can be viewed [here](summary_report.html).
+The expected `.html` report resulting from successfully running the included test data can be downloaded [here](summary_report.html) and viewed in a web browser.